DmitrijsNau/warframe_api/README.md

 Fetches simple market statistics for any given items.

+If you like this so far and want me to work more on it, please star this repo so I know you're interested!

 ## Description

 Currently only fetches min and 25% cost mod 5 selling orders for online players.
 Generates an orders.xlsx file in the invoked directory, which can be used for further processing.